• BIOL 3000

 Last Taught

 Analyzes the concepts of general neurobiology, including basic electrophysiology and electrochemistry, origin of bioelectric potentials, sensory, motor, integrative and developmental neurobiology, and conceptual models of simple learning.
-Prerequisite: Must have completed BIOL 2010 or BIOL 2100 or BME 2104 and BIOL 2020 or BIOL 2040.
-May not take if previously completed BIOL 3170.
+Prerequisites: BIOL 2100 (or BME 2104) and BIOL 2200.
+Recommended: Prior completion of BIOL 3000

 • BIOL 2100